-Withdrawal of

-championship points:

-the loss of points from the Championship races

-already run.

-Suspension: entails the loss of rights to participate for a

-specified period of time in any activity under
+- Withdrawal ofthe loss of points from the Championship raceschampionship points:already run. - Suspension: entails the loss of rights to participate for a specified period of time in any activity under FIM control.

-FIM control.

 The application of this penalty may also be applied in the Championship, to one or more practice sessions (or part thereof), or races.